klynch/emacs.d-old/README.markdown

 * `elpa/*` Libraries from are preferred when [ELPA][] available since dependencies are handled automatically, and the burden to update them is removed from the user.

+## Packages

+I grab my elisp files from many sources.
+There's probably a link in each individual elisp file, but this should serve as a starting point for many of the packages.

+* __[weblogger.el](https://launchpad.net/weblogger-el)__ is used for weblog
+  maintenance via XML-RPC APIs.
+(Depends on: xml-rpc.el)

+* __[xml-rpc.el](https://launchpad.net/xml-rpc-el)__ is an elisp implementation
+  of clienside XML-RPC

 ## Acknowledgements